 The bottom line is, there is no shortcut to taking all the steps required if your degree comes from outside the United States.

 What if you science degree is from a country other than the U.S. or Canada?

 If you’ve decided you’d like to attempt the process, there is an existing database of U.S. medical schools that may consider applicants with degrees from non-U.S. schools.
 It’s kept by the Association of American Medical Colleges (AAMC).
 This database provides the school’s location, their Medical College Admission Test (MCAT) score requirements, ranking, and even the percentage of students with non-U.S. undergraduate degrees who applied and were accepted.
 As an added bonus, this database also provides each school’s current transfer of credit policies.
 This is a terrific place for you to start, but as always, it’s best to confirm with the individual school for the most current information.

-Although these medical schools will consider a foreign science degree, they may have additional criteria you must meet.
+Although these US medical schools will consider a foreign science degree, they may have additional criteria you must meet.
 Nevertheless, this is a list to start with.